isomerpages/nyp-sirs/_success-and-articles/Articles/GST Rate Change 2023.md

 With effect from 1 January 2023, all registrations and payments made will subject to the prevailing GST of 8%.

-**The increase of 1% GST on fees will be absorbed for Singapore Citizens in 2023. **
+<b>The increase of 1% GST on fees will be absorbed for Singapore Citizens in 2023.</b>